Updated Jan. 3

 Around 70 percent of members are under the age of 44, Wingert said, but there is “Silver Sneakers” programming available for seniors.

 Due to an HVAC-related delay, City Fitness East Market’s soft opening was changed from Sept.
-22 to a TBD in October.
-If you aren’t a member yet, there’s a 30-day trial offer — with no charge and no commitment — to celebrate the launch of the sixth studio.
+22 to a TBD in October 2018.
+Finally, at the start of the new year, City Fitness announced that the gym will be up and running by Monday, Jan.
+21. If you aren’t a member yet, there’s a 30-day trial offer — with no charge and no commitment — to celebrate the launch of the sixth studio.